OFFSEASON TREKKING IN NEPAL

 5. Animal Encounters

 If you are a wildlife lover, you will definitely love to visit Sagarmatha National park in the way to EBC.
 As the trekking trail is not crowded in these seasons, the chances of an encounter with wild-animals are very high at Sagarmatha National Park.

 You can get to see much wildlife like mules, yaks, various species of birds and butterflies.
 Similarly, you are more likely to spot a Royal Bengal Tiger in Bardia National park in the Far-west region of Nepal if you happen to visit there.

 Do you know it's not just freezing cold in Nepal?
 Some months before winter and after spring, the temperature is warmer.
 And if you can't stand the coldness then June is a month to choose as at night you won't need to sleep in your down jacket with a double layer of blankets on top.
 Morning won't be that chilly.

 7. Lower prices

 While Nepal is always a budget-friendly destination, it becomes even more budget-friendlier in the off-season.
 Flights to the country are cheaper, and good hotels and hostels are unlikely to be full, meaning you will get better quality for your money.

-There is quite an advantage for travelling in off-seasons.
+There is quite an advantage for traveling in off-seasons.
+You may say it can be the new best time to visit Nepal.
 But along with the advantages, there certainly are some of the disadvantages.
 The way may be slippery so, take care of it.
 Himalayan region is not that much affected by rainfall but, expect the unexpected.